luispky/XAI-RAI-UniTS/README.md

 ### Project Description

-🔍 This project investigates the robustness of popular computer vision models—AlexNet, ResNet50, Vision Transformer (ViT), and Swin Transformer—against adversarial attacks and perturbations.
-It also evaluates the reliability of the explanations these models generate under such conditions.
+🔍 This project investigates the robustness of popular computer vision models trained on the ImageNet dataset—AlexNet, ResNet50, Vision Transformer (ViT), and Swin Transformer—against adversarial attacks and perturbations.
+It also inspects the reliability of the explanations these models generate under such conditions.

 ### Project Structure